● MONTESSORI ● REGGIO EMILIA ● WALDORF ● PLAY-BASED ● FOREST ●

 Choosing the right preschool for your child can feel like an overwhelming responsibility, especially for first time parents.

 While preschool is the first brick in the educational foundation, it isn’t as “make-or-break” as it may seem.
-When shopping for programs, many parents feel pressure to choose the “perfect” one.
 In this post, we explore 5 common preschool philosophies: Montessori, Reggio Emilia, Waldorf, Play-Based, and Forest, and while philosophies can help guide our search, we recommend focusing on the needs of the child and family rather than a specific preferred methodology.
 If you’re still unsure, consider the following:

 • Schedule: Find a program that fits the needs of your family.
 Do you need before or after care?
 Do you want your child to attend daily or a few times a week?
 Do you prefer a year-round program or a school-year program?
 Ease of scheduling is an important factor when choosing a program, so take time to understand the program’s calendar and hours of operation.